BS in Film & Television

 Students must also complete a meaningful sequence of at least three courses at the 300 level or above in the College of Arts & Sciences to satisfy the major’s CAS concentration.
 For a foreign language concentration, lower-level courses may be accepted for the three course requirement.
 Students pursuing a minor in CAS may also use lower-level courses toward the CAS concentration.

-- COM FT 310 Storytelling for Film and Television
+- COM FT 310 Writing for Film & Television

 - COM FT 353 Production I